 Even though more US colleges and universities are making financial aid and scholarships available to international students, most international students at US colleges and universities still must rely on their own sources of funds to pay for their education - like family funds, loans and savings.
 And the cost of education in the US continues to rise, both in tuition and other costs.

-One solution that more and more students have found to make a US higher education more affordable is to attend a community college for two years.
 Community colleges usually offer 2-year programs that provide an "associates" degree, at much lower tuition than a traditional four-year school.
 Armed with an associates degree from a community college, students can move on to a full college or university and complete their undergraduate degree in only 2 years.
-Instead of paying four years of tuition at the higher rate for colleges and universities, students pay 2 years of community college tuition and 2 years of university or college tuition.
+Instead of paying four years of tuition at the higher rate for colleges and universities, students pay two years of community college tuition and two years of university or college tuition.

-If that student spent the first two years at Manatee Community College in Bradenton Florida (at $20,100 tuition and living expenses per year), and then 2 years at the University of Florida, the student still graduates with a University of Florida degree, but only spends a total of $100,610, saving over $20,000.
+If that student spent the first two years at Manatee Community College in Bradenton Florida, and then 2 years at the University of Florida, the student still graduates with a University of Florida degree, but saves over $20,000.
 There are many examples where the savings are even greater, but you get the idea.